 Power analysis#

-In tea-tasting, you can analyze statistical power for Mean
+In tea-tasting, you can analyze the statistical power for Mean

 and RatioOfMeans